HZWzzl/DS-doc/source/HighLightFunction.rst

           C5H17AlN2O8P2_mole5

-.. _任务监控与管理:
+.. _task-monitoring-management:

 ================================
 Task Monitoring and Management
 =======================================

 Device Studio's :ref:`JobManager`, as shown in :numref:`HighLightFunction_28`, integrates **PuTTY** and **WinSCP** modules, supporting the free configuration of server parameters, directories, and scripts.
 Commands are supported, along with automatic task status refresh and disconnection alerts.
-For information on configuring server connections in the Job Manager's task monitoring and management area, please refer to the section :ref:`Nanodcal连接服务器`.
+For information on configuring server connections in the Job Manager's task monitoring and management area, please refer to the Server Connection section.

 .. figure:: images/highLightFunction_28.png
    :align: center